Damien Harris Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Season Stats

-- Harris has a team-high 331 rushing yards (55.2 per game) and three touchdowns.
+- Harris has had 81 carries for a team-leading 331 rushing yards (55.2 per game) and scored three touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Jets.